mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 :::warning
 This change only applies to the new pickers.
-The legacy pickers keep the `CalendarOrClockPicker` internal component until there removal.
+The legacy pickers keep the keyboard view until there removal.

 For more information about those new pickers, take a look at the [New picker components](#new-picker-components) section
 :::